1EdTech/lets-build-an-extended-transcript/tutorial-1/index.md

 }
 ```

-After saving your change, go ahead and upload it to the IMS Extended Transcript Viewer.
+After saving your changes, go ahead and upload it to the viewer.
 What do you see?

-Interesting, nothing happened.
+Interesting, nothing changed.
 Where's the competency?

 In the Extended Transcript Standard, there's a distinction between transcript entities and records.
-What we just accomplished is describing that there is a competency, "Harnessing Planentary Rotational Energy"; however, we didn't declare anything about whether the learner achieved mastery of the competency.
+What we just accomplished is describing that there is a competency, "Harnessing Planentary Rotational Energy"; however, we didn't declare anything about whether the learner achieved mastery of this competency.

 Let's change that: